So when you ask three to five WordPress design agencies for a quote for your new site, why do their costs vary so much?

 We often say to clients:

 Something that can take five seconds to say can eventually take five days to develop.

 This is often true when it comes to WordPress projects.
-So it’s the job of your agency to find out what you want your site to do and then to suggest the best way of doing it.
+So it’s your agency’s job to find out what you want your site to do and then suggest the best way of doing it.